Last Updated: 10 Jan 2025

 We believe that learning flourishes:

-We believe that learning takes place in caring and safe environments.
-We cultivate positive teacher-student and peer relationships so that there is a culture of care and mutual respect in our classrooms, where children learn to appreciate diversity.
-They are encouraged to take risks, learn from their mistakes and from one another, and be confident in expressing their views.
+We believe that learning takes place in caring, safe and enabling environments.
+We cultivate positive teacher-student and peer relationships so that there is a culture of care and mutual respect in our schools, where children learn to be empathetic and appreciate diversity.
+They are encouraged to take risks responsibly, learn from their mistakes and from one another, and be confident in expressing their views.

-Assessment is integral to the teaching and learning process and helps children become self-directed learners.
-As such, we design assessments with clarity of purpose to gather evidence of our learners’ progress, provide timely and targeted feedback to them to move their learning forward, and improve our teaching practices, harnessing technology where useful.
+We believe that assessment is integral to the teaching and learning process and helps our children become self-directed, lifelong learners, as they monitor, assess, and improve their own learning.
+We design assessments with clarity of purpose to gather evidence of our learners’ progress, provide timely and targeted feedback to them to move their learning forward, and improve our teaching practices, harnessing technology where useful.